SQL Database FAQ

-You can change the service tier (between Basic, Standard, Premium, and Premium RS) or the performance level within a service tier (for example, S1 to S2) as often as you want.
+You can change the service tier (between Basic, Standard, and Premium) or the performance level within a service tier (for example, S1 to S2) as often as you want.
 For earlier version databases, you can change the service tier or performance level a total of four times in a 24-hour period.

 How often can I adjust the eDTUs per pool?

 How long does it take to change the service tier or performance level of a single database or move a database in and out of an elastic pool?

 Changing the service tier of a database and moving in and out of a pool requires the database to be copied on the platform as a background operation.
 Changing the service tier can take from a few minutes to several hours depending on the size of the databases.
 In both cases, the databases remain online and available during the move.
 For details on changing single databases, see Change the service tier of a database.

 When should I use a single database vs. elastic databases?

 In general, elastic pools are designed for a typical software-as-a-service (SaaS) application pattern, where there is one database per customer or tenant.
 Purchasing individual databases and overprovisioning to meet the variable and peak demand for each database is often not cost efficient.
 With pools, you manage the collective performance of the pool, and the databases scale up and down automatically.
 Azure's intelligent engine recommends a pool for databases when a usage pattern warrants it.
 For details, see Elastic pool guidance.